Skip to content

 Oxford

-Our Shirts have a longer cut so that they cannot slip out of their pants while wearing.
-To improve the seat, the shoulder part is split yoke and offers a good fit.
+Our shirts have a longer cut so they won't slip out of your trousers when worn.
+To improve the fit, the shoulders are split yoke, ensuring a snug fit.

-In our models we distinguish between Classic- and the SlimlinesModels.
-While the Classic shirts are classic straight cut, the fit of our slimline shirts is slightly tailored.
-Which line is the right one for you, therefore, is not only determined by your figure, but is also a matter of personal preference.
+We differentiate between Classic and Slimline models.
+While our Classic shirts have a classic straight cut, our Slimline shirts are slightly tailored.
+Which style is right for you isn't just determined by your build, but also a matter of personal preference.

-However, the length of the sleeves can be determined more precisely.
-If you see an L behind the collar at John Crocket, this is a long size.
-Whether this is suitable for you depends on a rule of thumb: from a body size of 185cm you should choose a longer arm.
+However, there are more precise guidelines when choosing sleeve length.
+If you see an L after the collar size at John Crocket, it's a long size.
+Whether this is suitable for you depends on a rule of thumb: if you're 185cm or tall, you should choose a longer sleeve.

-Of course there are always discrepancies, but it is always true that the shirt cuffs should be well visible under the jacket.
-The shirt cuff should not cover two-thirds of the middle hand with the arm just hanging down.
-The sleeves should reach up to the wrist.
+Of course, there are always variations, but the rule of thumb is that the shirt cuff should be clearly visible under the jacket.
+The shirt cuff should not be closed and, with the arm hanging straight, should cover two-thirds of the metacarpal bone.
+The jacket sleeves should reach to the wrist.

 normal